Digital Transformation: Resource for Retailers this Year [Updated for 2023]

 We’ve seen how it’s transformed our lives in many different ways; Analytics investments may help businesses better prepare to meet rapidly changing consumer priorities than their competition—while also ensuring that security and data privacy policies are in place to keep customers believing in them.

-It’s likely that many retailers will find themselves in a “reboot” situation at the end of this pandemic.
+It’s likely that many retailers will continue to find themselves in a “reboot” situation this year.
 The CIO role is more important than ever.
 By leveraging new technologies and processes to meet customer needs, we can hopefully reduce friction and increase sales for businesses as well.

-The coming era of retail will be dominated by new technologies, artificial intelligence, and the rise of e-commerce.
+The coming era of retail will be dominated by new technologies, artificial intelligence, and the rise of DTC / e-commerce.

 To compete in this changing landscape retailers must first figure out how they can reset as employers meet consumer demands while acting as better corporate citizens–and then embrace what’s happening with innovative ideas like warehouse stores that are now accessible on-demand through mobile devices.